 - Look into the lens of your iPhone, wait a moment, then start your piece to camera.

-It’s that easy and you will get great results time after time when filming with iPhone.
-But let’s go through those steps in more details.
+It’s that easy and you will get impressive results time after time when filming with iPhone.
+But let’s go through those steps in more detail.

 How to film yourself on iPhone using a gray card